haampie/shpack/Stack_C.md

 * 19: lseek
 * 183: getcwd

-There have been plans to incorporate a debugger to allow inspection of values on the stack and the values of variables.
+A limited debugger has been implemented which is activated when using the `-D` command line option.
+The debugger has commands for setting and clearing break points and can also print the stack with the values of all local variables that are in scope.